Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

 https://www.bluetooth.com/specifications/assigned-numbers/generic-access-profile/

-## Scanning and Registering BLE Devices
+## Scanning and Capturing BLE Devices
 The next step is to turn on your BLE Devices and Scan for them using our Raspberry Pi Gateway.
 The scanning for BLE devices used BlueZ BLESCAN and this component requires SUDO access.
-I created the script to not require any installation of additional packages and also made it external to the primary gateway code.
+I created the script to not require any installation of additional packages and also made it an external script to the primary gateway code.

 ![alt text](./Assets/scan-devices-desktop.png "Scan Devices")